A Brief Guide to Responsible Tourism

-To kick off this series, I will be discussing a topic that is near and dear to my heart and that I hope catches on even more soon: responsible tourism.
-This term itself seems to be quite self-explanatory — tourism that looks to preserve what is being visited — but it’s a bit more nuanced than that.
+To kick off this series, I will be discussing responsible tourism — a topic that is near and dear to my heart and that I hope continues to gain momentum.
+The term responsible tourism itself seems to be quite self-explanatory: tourism that looks to preserve what is being visited — but it’s a bit more nuanced than that.
 Sustaining Tourism compares responsible tourism to sustainable tourism, yet asserts that since “the word sustainability is often overused and not understood, responsible tourism has been adopted as a term used by [the] industry.”
 In general, tourism practices that implement one or more of the following can be considered responsible tourism:

 - Minimize negative social, economic, and environmental impacts

 - Generate greater economic benefits for local people and enhance the well-being of host communities

 - Improve working conditions and access to the industry